Irumkulangara Durga Devi Temple: Events and architecture

 Unlike other Durga devi temples, rituals like Thottampaattu and Ottam are restricted here.
 Red coloured flowers, except thetti, are banned.
 Other flowers such as tulsi, jasmine, lotus, Nandyarvattom, etc. are used.

 A kavu (small forest patch) which houses the serpent Gods is common in Travancore.
 The pond in front of the temple gives a beautiful reflection of it.
 The Temple Thanthri Brahmasree Tharananalloor Parameshwaran Namboodiripad (same as Sree Padmanabhaswamy and Koodalmanikyam temples) and now the temple is under the control of Sree Irumkulangara Durga Devi Temple Trust.

 It was renovated with a new chuttambalam and sivelippura which is an excellent example of Kerala Vasthu Vidya and temple architecture in the new age.
 The renovation was carried out under the guidance of Vastu Shasthra expert Kanippayyur Krishnan Namboodiripad; the temple architect was Manacaud S Narayanamoorthy and it was inaugurated by Sree Uthradom Thirunal Marthanda Varma Maharaja of Travancore on 25 December 2009.

 Deities and sub-deities

 The Goddess Durga is the main deity in this temple.
-One important aspect of the temple is that the deity appears as Durgabhagavathi, an avatar of AdiParasakthi.
+One important aspect of the temple is that the deity appears as Durgabhagavathi, an avatar of Adi Parasakthi.
 Karthika is considered as the star of the deity.

-There are many upadevathas (sub-deities) adjacent to the temple, and it has remaded, according to the Deva Prashnam by expert astrologers recently.
+There are many upadevathas (sub-deities) adjacent to the temple, and it has been remade according to the Deva Prashnam by expert astrologers recently.